StevenWeathers/node-ecommerce-poc/readme.md

 ## Considerations

 1. Choose a css/html framework (Foundation, Boostrap etc.)
-1. Write ES6 native javascript and transpile with Babel
+1. Write ES6/ES7 native javascript and transpile with Babel
-1. Choose a template language (currently handlebars), perhaps Marko, React, Polymer or something else?
+1. Choose a template language (currently handlebars), perhaps Marko, React, Polymer or something else for Storefront UI
    1. Plan for 1 page checkout experience with chosen template language/framework
+1. Utilize React for Admin UI (all client side rendering)
 1. Build the APIs with flexibility using GraphQL on all endpoints

 ## Strech Goals once the above is all stable and fully featured